stiglers-eponym/BeamerPresenter/README.md

 When reporting bugs, please include the version string of BeamerPresenter (`beamerpresenter --version`) or the Qt version if you have problems building BeamerPresenter (`qmake --version`).

-## Development
-The code for versions 0.1.x is quite unreadable, not really structured and full of ugly bug-fixes.
-To create something more structured, efficient, modular and flexible, I started rewriting BeamerPresenter from scratch (now branch `main`).

-For the old code this means: Small issues might still be fixed, but new features will only be available in the new, rewritten version.